-Over the past couple of years, the digital workplace has become an increasing core part of the workplace experience for many organisations.
+Over the past couple of years, the digital workplace has become an increasingly core part of the workplace experience for many organisations.

-When you’re considering whether to create or improving your organisation’s digital workplace, it is worth considering the benefits of a digital workplace strategy and asking the right questions.
+When you’re considering whether to create or improve your organisation’s digital workplace, it’s worth understanding the benefits of a digital workplace strategy and asking the right questions.

 1) The user experience is more important than ever

-Digital workplace guru Paul Miller writes that the employee experience [will] play a central role in a powerful digital workplace and it’s a feat that organisations will need to consider carefully to get right.
+Digital workplace guru Paul Miller writes that the employee experience [will] play a significant role in a powerful digital workplace, and it’s a feature that organisations will need to consider carefully to get right.

 Providing users with an engaging employee experience is something we as intranet software providers have been prioritising for many years.

-2) AI will play a key role in search
+2) Artificial intelligence will play a key role in search

-For all the science-fiction out there about how AI will take over the world, the more understated reality is that it will help improve searching.
+For all the science-fiction out there about how artificial intelligence will take over the world, the more understated reality is that it will help improve search.

 Intranet search is one of the most important components of a digital workplace.
 Done well, intranet search allows users to find key information quickly so that they can focus on their everyday tasks; done badly, it can waste hours of work time.
 Utilising features of AI will make search so much smarter, with elements such as natural language, advanced algorithms, and predictive results expected to become standard.